 Data Acquisition

-Initial land cover classifications were conducted using Landsat imagery on the tile with path and row 127, 49 because it covered the entirety of the chosen study area.
+Initial land cover classifications were conducted using Landsat imagery on the tile with path 127 and row 49 because it covered the entirety of the chosen study area.
 Landsat 8 imagery were collected from October 2014 and February 2015.
-Imagery from recent years were processed first due to the increased availability of validation resources.
-These images were selected for their relatively low cloud coverage percentages and because they characterize Thai wet and dry seasons respectively.
+Imagery from recent years was processed first due to the increased availability of validation resources.
+These images were selected for their relatively low cloud coverage percentages and because they characterized Thai wet and dry seasons respectively.
 These images also provided opportunity to compare calculated total rice crop area against The Geo-Informatics and Space Technology Development Agency’s rice crop yield dataset for 2014.

 Additional Landsat 5 and 7 scenes were downloaded and classified in order to complete the time series over the entire study period.
 [TBD]